lord/backtalk-old2/readme.md

 - [x] remove all references to `hyper` from everywhere except `server.rs`.
 - [x] figure out a way to add guards/filters to a single resource, maybe have the router route to a closure instead, and the closure contains the guards/resources
 - [x] add guards (request->future<request,error> map) and filters (response->future<response,error> map)
+- [ ] we can make this generic: just switch APIServer to Server, and make an api_wrap function that converts servers to APIs.
+We'll also need a separate HTTP Request and Response struct.
 - [ ] Add `DatabaseResource` that just accepts a Diesel object/db connection and automatically becomes a full resource.
 - [ ] parse query string properly
 - [ ] `handle` should return a string and accept a serializer